 The benefits of DMLS include high accuracy, excellent surface quality, and near-wrought mechanical properties, making it suitable for producing parts that require precise control and durability.
 Overall, DMLS offers a versatile and efficient solution for producing complex metal parts with high precision and accuracy.

-How DMLS 3D Printing Works
+How does DMLS 3D printing work?

 DMLS 3D printing works by first creating a 3D CAD model of the desired part.
 This model is then sliced into several layers by slicing software, and then this data is transferred to the DMLS 3D printer.
-A high-powered laser then melts the powdered metal on the build platform and the desired pattern, creating a solid metal.
+A high-powered laser then melts the powdered metal on the build platform in the desired pattern, creating a solid metal.

 • Design: A CAD (Computer-Aided Design) file is created, defining the part's geometry and structure.